VictorRodriguez/hobbies/stx-specs/multi-os-2004792-source-reorg.rst

-This structure even gave us the capability to have patches for the flock services in cases where we want to add an special change of code only for an specific os, an example of this could be a patch necesary to mitigate compiler warning/errors generated with  GCC 7 or newer that maybe Ubuntu with GCC 5 might not have.
+This structure even gave us the capability to have patches for the flock services in cases where we want to add an special change of code only for an specific os, an example of this could be a patch necessary to mitigate compiler warning/errors generated with  GCC 7 or newer that maybe Ubuntu with GCC 5 might not have.
 Instead of detecting the compiler version on the source code with

 ::
  #if GCC_VERSION > 30200

-We can have a patch tath aonly apply the fixes to teh functions in the build script that we know is using a version of GCC that generates compile errors.
+We can have a patch that only applies the fixes to the functions in the build script that we know is using a version of GCC that generates compile errors.

 Alternatives
 ============

 - Keep the existing directory structure and add additional sub-directories for the new Operating Systems, which will clutter the current repositories.
 - Make a split of directories inside each flock service directory, ie::

-stx-fault
+   stx-fault/
-    os-packaging/
+   └── os-packaging/
        ├── fm-api
        │   └── centos
        │   └── ubuntu
        ├── fm-common
        │   └── centos
        │   └── ubuntu
        ├── fm-mgr
        │   └── centos
        │   └── ubuntu
        └── fm-restapi
            └── centos
            └── ubuntu

 Data model impact
 =================